• Skip to content

 • Family day care – this is when an approved educator cares for your child in the educator’s home.

-• Business-related creches – this is informal care offered in businesses like gyms or shopping centres.
+• Business-related creches – this is informal child care offered in businesses like gyms or shopping centres.

 • Outside school hours care – this is centre-based child care for primary school-age children before and/or after school, on student-free days and during the school holidays.